BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand building and claims related expert witness designations, the Garrison, Minnesota Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides construction claims investigation and expert services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-In connection with in house assets comprising licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings regional experience and local capabilities to Garrison and the surrounding areas.
+With over 4500 construction claims related expert witness designations, the Garrison, Minnesota Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides building related consulting and expert witness support services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house assets which include building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings national experience and local capabilities to Garrison and the surrounding areas.

 Construction Expert Witness News & Info